Treatments & Services

 Dr. Dejan Radic PodiatristRead More

-Following his studies, Dr. Dejan Radic, podiatrist, has added numerous other certifications in order to better serve his patients.
+Following his studies, Dr. Dejan Radic, podiatrist, has added numerous other certifications in United States and Canada in order to better serve his patients, with dermoscopy, podiatric dermatology, podiatric radiology and musculoskeletal ultrasound license.

 Dr. David Youdim, PodiatristRead More